Nine-dart finish: Methods of achievement

 A table depicting all paths to a nine-dart finish.

 A table depicting all paths to a double-in double-out nine-dart finish.

 A single game of darts (known as a leg) requires a player to score exactly 501 points, ending with a double (which includes the bullseye).
 Each shot consists of exactly three darts, and 60 is the maximum that can be scored with any one dart.
 Thus 180 is the maximum score from a shot, and nine throws are the minimum necessary to win.

 Although many other combinations are possible, the traditional nine-dart finish requires a score of 60 (treble 20) with each of the first six throws: that is, with the first two shots of three.
 That leaves 141 to score on the final shot (of three darts), known as the outshot.

-This outshot of 141 is traditionally performed in one of four ways:
+This outshot of 141 is traditionally performed in one of five ways: